You'll Be Able to Drink in a DC Metro Bar Very Soon

 “We couldn’t even use the traditional train car moving companies that exist.
 A 75-foot train car is just too long to come through the city,” explains co-owner Jesse Rauch.
 The former third-grade teacher who started the District Karaoke league is joined by DC Bocce League co-founder John Groth and construction vet Matt Weaver in the venture.

-Aside from having to halve the car then reassemble it, the team also removed tens of thousands of pounds of breaking equipment so that it would sit flat on the trailers.
+Aside from having to halve the car then reassemble it, the team also removed tens of thousands of pounds of mechanical equipment so that it would sit flat on the trailers.
 Devoid of “all the things that make Metro car safe to ride on a rail”—plus those disgusting carpets—the train still weighed 30,000 to 40,000 pounds.

 The team is installing their own electrical and HVAC systems, and will add a deck around the car with a drink rail so people can watch the actual Metro pass by the nearby station.
 Old seats will be reconfigured and reupholstered, and windows will open to serve drinks to the patio.